What Does It Cover, and What Will It Cost You?

 - May only cover medical expenses up to policy limits.

-- Won’t offer coverage for pain and suffering.
+- Won’t offer insurance coverage for pain and suffering.

 - May drive up statewide insurance premiums.